visualpharm/Lunacy/docs/index_updated.md

  <li>
  <details>
   <summary>
-   <strong>What are the end points for icons Searching/Retrieval?
-Give me few examples, please!</strong>
+   <strong>What Are the End Points for API?</strong>
  </summary>

-  The endpoint is the URL where our service can be accessed by a client application.
+The endpoint is the URL.
+Use this URL to access our API from your application.

-  - The v4 search engine endpoint is: https://api.icons8.com/api/iconsets/v4/search.
-Here is an example request: https://api.icons8.com/api/iconsets/v4/search?term=home&amount=50&offset=0&platform=all&language=en-US&token=YOURTOKEN.
+- Searching endpoint.
+Here is the URL: https://api.icons8.com/api/iconsets/v4/search.
+This is a sample request: https://api.icons8.com/api/iconsets/v4/search?term=home&amount=50&offset=0&platform=all&language=en-US&token=YOURTOKEN

-  - The endpoint for retrievale is: http://img.icons8.com.
-Here is an example request: http://img.icons8.com/ultraviolet/link-company-child.svg?token=YOURTOKEN
+- Retrieval endpoint.
+Here is the URL: http://img.icons8.com.
+This is a sample request: http://img.icons8.com/ultraviolet/link-company-child.svg?token=YOURTOKEN

  </details>
   <hr>